 SDV Teams and NSW Units

 There are other specialized teams of SEALs called SEAL Delivery Vehicle teams (SDVT).
 SDV teams operate in areas where it is too far out for a SEAL to swim and carry gear.
 Using underwater SDV watercraft, these teams increase the areas in which SEALs can operate.
 SDV teams usually deploy from submarines, but can also deploy from shore-based stations or surface ships.

 There are two SDV teams.
-SEAL Delivery Vehicle Team ONE (SDVT-1) is based in Pearl Harbor, HA, and operates in the Pacific and Central geographic areas.
-SEAL Delivery Vehicle Team TWO (SDVT-2) is based at Little Creek, VA, and conducts operations throughout the Atlantic, Southern, and European areas.
+SEAL Delivery Vehicle Team 1 (SDVT-1) is based in Pearl Harbor, Hawaii, and operates in the Pacific and Central geographic areas.
+SEAL Delivery Vehicle Team 2 (SDVT-2) is based at Little Creek, Virginia, and conducts operations throughout the Atlantic, Southern and European areas.

 There are also Naval Special Warfare Command based in locations around the world.
 These units have several responsibilities, including acting as training commands for SEALs and planning, coordinating and supporting the activities of SEAL platoons.